wordswords/dotfiles/README.md

 in every file - `a`, without raising errors if the matches are not found - `q` `update` saves the file only if it has been modified

+## Vista Plugin

+Vista is used for coc.vim or ctags specific function lists for quickly jumping around large projects.

+1. `:Vista` to load up the right sidebar
+2. `:Vista coc` to use coc.vim to provide the tags list
+3. `:Vista ctags`to use ctags to provide the tags list
+4. `:help vista-commands` and `:help vista-options` for help

 # Additional Notes

 ## Git stuff I keep forgetting